“Life In The High School Department” By Yasmin Celestine Sengupta

 Pre-Primary Department transformed into strapping youngsters whom we look up to, as many are taller than us.
 These teens are super smart, super talented and super aware of what is going on around them.
 But above all they are super sensitive.
 Actually, a lot of our children are basically grappling with the whole business of growing up and the façade of bravado is just to cover up the timid adolescent inside.
 This makes our role as teachers, counsellors and mentors all the more stimulating.

 As we teach them history and maths, drama and economics, they give us a sneak preview on what it is like to be a member of the post – Millenials or GenZ.
 We learn about trends in behaviour, fashion, music, language and career options.

-What makes life in the High School so exciting and motivating, is that no two days are the same.
+What makes life in the high school department so exciting and motivating, is that no two days are the same.
 Our hectic schedules are packed with academics, cultural events, competitions, class assemblies, crafting bulletin boards and preparing for special events.

 But a Department is just a physical space.
 It is its members who bring it to life.
 An eclectic group of teachers each unique in their own way.
 Some senior teachers have served long before the more junior ones were born !
 When this group of people of such varied interests, background and skills come together, they have once common mission – to ensure that they give their best to the children entrusted in their care.
 Co-operation is the foundation to the functioning of the Department, whether it is when substituting for a sick colleague or helping someone write a script.